arianitbp/slate/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+ID | false | If set to true, the result will also include cats.
+Name | true | If set to false, the result will include contacts that have already been adopted.
+LastName | false | If set to true, the result will also include cats.
+Address | false | If set to true, the result will also include cats.
+PhoneNumber | false | If set to true, the result will also include cats.
+Email | false | If set to true, the result will also include cats.

 <aside class="success">
 Remember — a happy contact is an authenticated contact!